rcarver/config/README.md

       site.enabled = cluster.webserver.enabled
     end

+*TODO: Should variables be blueprint specific, grouped in to arbitrary buckets, or something else?`

 ### Nodes

 A cluster is only useful once Nodes are running within it.
 Each Node has